All Episodes

 Awesome.

-So this segment is called something like Is this the most woke pope ever?
+So this segment is called something like, Is this the most woke pope ever?

-But quick disclaimer, mainly so I don't get attacked in the comments, because as I said, if I do get attacked, I just won't do the podcast anymore.
+Because as I said, if I do get attacked, I just won't do the podcast anymore.

-As I said to Josh earlier, I'll just simply take my ball and go home.
+And I said to Josh earlier, I'll just simply take my ball and go home.

-Nick, but no.
+Nick, no.

-But the reason is that you shouldn't attack me, guys, is it's not an attack on Catholics, but this is looking at different Catholic views on the Pope, some of whom are not thrilled and some are okay with it.
+This is looking at different Catholic views on the Pope, some of whom are not thrilled and some are okay with it.

-Um and it does happen with all Protestants, I found out just before, but that's a mere coincidence.
+And it does happen with all Protestants, I found out just before, but that's a mere coincidence.

 Although these two are atheists anyway, so really I'm closer to the Catholics than these two.

-I did point out that even though I I am not religious, I still join in on the sectarianism.
+I did point out that even though I am not religious, I still join in on the sectarianism.

-Yeah, but you guys, to me, as atheists, you're you're basically Satanists, and I'm basically with the Catholics, really.
+Yeah, but you guys, to me, as atheists, you're basically Satanists, and I'm basically with the Catholics, really.

 Yeah, watch what you say or sacrifice you.

-If I had to get on with the comments, I'll just sacrifice you two instead.
+I'll just sacrifice you two instead.

 Anyway, let's look then.

-Is it if is this the most woke pope ever?
+Is this the most woke Pope ever?

-So the Pope here has blessed a block of ice at a conference called Raising Hope for Climate Justice, and maybe we can have a quick look at this here if I can work the tech.
+So the Pope here has blessed a block of ice at a conference called Raising Hope for Climate Justice.

 I would now like to invite you to stand for the blessing of the waters.